crisptrutski/matchbox/README.md

    These exist for all functions that would take a callback.
 3. `*-in<` combine decoration of (1) and (2), and exist where applicable.

+The last two, if they exist are defined in `matchbox.async`.
+This is so that Matchbox can be used without a `core.async` dependency.

 # Examples